-#1 - Where Eastern Europe meets Western Europe: Both geographically and culturally, Budapest is at the border of Western and Eastern Europe.
-Over the centuries, the city was ruled by Ottoman Turks, Austrian Habsburgs, and Soviet-led communists, and each one left distinct marks on Budapest.
-Not only on what it looks like, but also its people's characters.
-Are you looking for a clean, disciplined, orderly, well-functioning city?
-Or rather an exciting, unpredictable, gritty urban center with an edge?
+#1 - Where Eastern Europe meets Western Europe: Geographically and culturally, Budapest borders Western and Eastern Europe.
+Ottoman Turks, Austrian Habsburgs, and Soviet-led communist regimes each left distinct marks on the city — not just on its appearance, but also on people's characters.
+Are you looking for a clean, orderly, well-functioning city?
+Or, rather, an unpredictable and edgy metropolis?
 You'll find them both here.

-#2 - Naturally beautiful: By all objective measures, Budapest is shockingly pretty.
-Divided by the Danube River, Buda sits majestically atop verdant hills that were once the eastern bastions of the Roman Empire.
-The hot-springs-rich Gellért Hill and the medieval Castle Hill, parts of UNESCO’s World Heritage sites, look down at the flatlands of Pest, boiling with energy.
-In-between is Margaret Island, a leafy weekend hangout.
+#2 - Naturally beautiful: Split by the Danube River, Buda sits perched atop rolling hills that were once the eastern bastions of the Roman Empire.
+The hot-springs-rich Gellért Hill and the medieval Castle Hill, UNESCO’s World Heritage sites, overlook the grand architecture of Pest, a flat terrain bursting with energy.

-#4 - Walkable and bikeable: Although Budapest is a sizeable city with almost two million people, it's easily walkable — most points of interest are within the Grand Boulevard in Pest, and near the Danube bank in Buda.
-There’re exceptions of course, like Heroes' Square or the Ludwig Museum of Contemporary Art, but those too can be reached by foot from Downtown.
-Alternatively, try the city's bike sharing network (MOL Bubi), which provides an extensive coverage of the inner districts of Pest.
+#4 - Walkable and bikeable: Although Budapest is a big city with almost two million people, it's easily walkable — most points of interest for visitors are within the Grand Boulevard in Pest, and near the Danube's bank in Buda.
+The more far-flung locations are best accessed by public transport or Bubi, the city's bike sharing network.
+Refer to this neighborhood overview for details.

-#5 - Unhurried lifestyle: The slower, laid-back lifestyle that characterizes Balkan cities has left a welcome mark in Budapest too.
-Part of this stems from communism, when the absence of economic incentives created an unrushed pace to life.
-This phenomenon is best enjoyed during the outdoor season: come summertime, cafés and restaurants take over sidewalks and the city's nightlife, often enhanced by live music, lasts into the wee hours.
+#5 - Unhurried lifestyle: The slower, laid-back lifestyle that characterizes Balkan cities is palpable in Budapest, too.
+Part of this harkens back to the communist era, when the absence of economic incentives allowed for an unrushed pace to life.
+This is best enjoyed during the outdoor season — come summertime, cafés and restaurants spill out to the sidewalks stay open until the wee hours.

-#15 - It's clean & safe: Compared to most European capitals, Budapest is safe and clean.
-When walking around, even at night, you don't need to worry about looking over your shoulder.
-As for cleanliness, the formula is simple enough: plenty of sidewalk trash cans and garbage collectors make Budapest’s streets litter-free.
+#16 - It's clean & safe: When walking around, even at night, you don't need to look over your shoulder.
+As for cleanliness, the formula is simple enough: plenty of sidewalk trash cans and garbage collectors make Budapest’s streets largely litter-free.